sm4rtm4art/LLM_Rag/README.md

 ### LLM Integration

-The system supports multiple LLM backends:
+The system currently supports the following LLM backends:

-- OpenAI API (GPT-3.5, GPT-4)
 - Hugging Face models (deployed locally or via API)
 - Llama.cpp for local deployment of open-source models

+Future plans may include integration with additional LLM providers as needed.

 ## Contributing